mechanicles/mechanicles.github.io/_posts/2016-09-19-microservices-using-rails-http-and-rabbitmq.md

 ### Assumption:
-In backend microservice, assume that we have added all required model, controller and views files with code for match resource i.e all required business logic.
+In backend microservice, assume that we have added all required model, controller and views files with code for match resource i.e. all the necessary business logic.
 Admin user will come, add a new match and update related scores for the live match.
 In frontend microservice, assume that we also have added a required controller & views so that user can see the list of matches and can select any